vircadia/vircadia-web/README.md

 ## Desktop

 The web client can also be compiled to a standalone desktop app.
+When doing so, the `VRCA_DESKTOP_MODE` environment variable must be set to either `dev` or `build`.

 To install the desktop wrapper dependencies:
 ```sh